List of publications in mathematics: The Nine Chapters on the Mathematical Art

 This was a Chinese mathematics book, mostly geometric, composed during the Han dynasty, perhaps as early as 200 BC.
 It remained the most important textbook in China and East Asia for over a thousand years, similar to the position of Euclid's Elements in Europe.
 Among its contents: Linear problems solved using the principle known later in the West as the rule of false position.
 Problems with several unknowns, solved by a principle similar to Gaussian elimination.
 Problems involving the principle known in the West as the Pythagorean theorem.
-The earliest solution of a matrix using a method equivalent to the modern method.